Every time you start a new project or a significant new initiative, you don’t just dive headfirst into the tasks.

 Why switch between different applications to track time spent on particular tasks if you can do it directly from the applications you’re currently using, like Adobe Creative Cloud?

 Integrating your Paymo project management app, you can easily track the time spent on your designs within the Adobe application.
 No need to jump between two different applications and keep them open in the background.

 - You start your design project for one client in Adobe Illustrator.

 - You open the Paymo Time Tracker within Adobe and start tracking time against a task.

 - After you finish the design, you stop the clock.

-- You start the project for another client in Adobe Photoshop and start tracking time for another project.
+- You start the project for another client in Adobe Photoshop and start tracking the time for another project.

 - You stop the clock again when finished and see the summary of your work time for particular tasks in your Paymo Adobe extension or within Paymo web app.

 4. Handle invoicing automatically by connecting Grand Total app